bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 guess).

 Anyways, it was never my intention to stick with Windows - I was just doing my Mac due diligence.
-Now with 1+ year of OSX usage I'd like to share a few things about my experience thus far with you.
+Now with 1+ year of OS X usage I'd like to share a few things about my experience thus far with you.

 <!--more-->

-## From Linux to OSX
+## From Linux to OS X

 The transition was initially painful - I felt very odd dragging app icons to the `Applications` folder to install them.
 To be honest I was